open-contracting/standard/docs/guidance/map/connecting_publications.md

 ## How to connect releases from different publications without reusing ocids

-If publications have overlapping fields and/or inconsistent mappings, then you ought to use the `links` field to connect releases from different publications.
-If, like FTS, a publication includes releases that represent the same notices as another publication, the derivative publication should use the 'canonical' links relation type to refer to releases in the canonical publication.
-If a publication includes releases that relate to later stages of the contracting process, but cannot reuse ocids, then the publication ought to use the 'prev' link relation type to refer to the previous releases in a different publication.
+If publications have overlapping fields and inconsistent mappings, then you ought to use [links](../../schema/reference.md#link) to connect releases across the publications.
+If, like FTS, a publication's releases are derived from another publication's data, the derivative publication ought to use the 'canonical' [link relation type](../../schema/codelists.md#link-relation-type) to refer to the releases in the authoritative publication.
+If a publication's releases follow another publication's releases, the subsequent publication ought to use the 'prev' link relation type to refer to the earlier releases.

-Building on the PCS and FTS example, PCS is the canonical publication because procurement officials enter procurement notice data into PCS, which publishes OCDS releases.
-For contracting processes over a threshold value, PCS sends the notice data to FTS, which also publishes OCDS releases.
-Therefore, the FTS publication mints a new ocid using its own ocid prefix and links back to the release from PCS using the 'canonical' link relation type:
+Building on the PCS and FTS example, the publishers agreed that PCS is the canonical publication.
+Therefore, when re-publishing releases from PCS, FTS mints a new ocid using its own [ocid prefix](../../schema/identifiers.md#registered-prefixes) and links back to the PCS release using the 'canonical' link relation type:

 `````{tab-set}
 ````{tab-item}  PCS release